ClearDATA understands the importance of protecting your privacy.

-- Data Collected: the personal data that ClearDATA collects from and about you as a website user and as a services account holder;
+- Data Collected: the personal data that ClearDATA collects from and about you, as a website user or other prospective customer, and as a services account holder;

 - Use of Data: the ways that ClearDATA uses that personal data, including the ways that it may combine data it collects from you with data it acquires about you from other sources; and